 Major Program Requirements

-Students must complete the courses below with a grade of C or higher to earn the BHS in Clinical and Diagnostic Science with an emphasis in Nuclear Medicine, in addition to degree and University requirements, including University general education requirements.
-In addition to the degree requirements below, the Nuclear Medicine program requires an application, including an interview, and students are encouraged to work with an advisor in order to best structure the pre-requisites and prepare for the program application.
+Students must complete the Program Pre-requisite courses below with a grade of C- or higher.
+All Major Core Requirements require a grade of C (2.0) or higher, unless otherwise noted.
+Students must also meet degree and University requirements, including University general education requirements.
+In addition to the degree requirements below, the Nuclear Medicine program requires an application, including an interview.
+Students are encouraged to work with an advisor in order to best structure the pre-requisites and prepare for the program application.